 3. You want to be your best.

-If you were at KidMin 2012, you know the ball of energy that is Kevin Carroll.
-During a recent interview, we talked about being honest with yourself and knowing what you need.
+Kevin Carroll advocates for the power of positivity and play.
+During an interview, we talked about being honest with yourself and knowing what you need.
 “You have to be honest about where you’re at because you do no one any good if you don’t bring your best self on a daily basis,” said Kevin. “… I think first and foremost, you need to be paying attention to your energy and be aware of when you’re starting to flatline.”

 Like Bernadette, Kevin says to make sure to surround yourself with a qualified team of workers and volunteers, and then equip them to lead at times when you need to recharge your batteries.
 Find things you love to do and ways of worship that you connect with best, and soon you will be back to 100 percent and better able to lead your ministry.